 The return to two dimensions also made more room to crank up the graphics due the player’s fixed perspective on the world.
 As such, Trine 4 looks gorgeous, and the dreamy, spell-binding setting of the trio’s adventure could rival the best-looking platformers currently out on the market (even from Nintendo).
 You could even say that all the vivid backdrops in this game are a component of the overall storytelling.

 Unfortunately, the intermittent combat encounters need some minor refinement.
 Here the player will face shadow monsters from the prince’s dreams by using Pontius for the most part.
 Unfortunately, the knight’s rather slow and cumbersome movement result in combat encounters feeling slightly clunky, which is only worsened by his sword slashes that feel ineffective against enemies.
 Definitely an area that Frozenbyte might want to tweak in upcoming months.

 The brief moments of combat were few and far between throughout the six areas I could play in the preview build, and they do not even come close ruining my overall impression.
 Trine 4 is true to all our favourite things from this series, which is good news to players whose fandom is now reaching a decade in age.

-Newcomers, however, will feel right at home here because of how accessible the gameplay is, and it helps that absolutely no prior experience of the previous games is required.
-You can just jump right in, and it is an added bonus that Frozenbyte have also designed a set of completely different puzzles for when you play cooperatively with friends.
+Newcomers, however, will feel right at home because of the highly accessible gameplay, and absolutely no prior experience of the previous entries is required.
 I now find myself without any reasons for why you should give Trine 4 a pass.